ljsinclair/featurebase-docs/docs/concepts/concept-pt1-bitmap-index.md

 ### Range encoding values

-Range encoded values allow range queries to include:
-* less `or` operators
-* because a smaller number of bitmaps need to be queried.
+Range encoding means:

-However, whilst Range encoding means there is no loss of data, all values must be represented in an individual bitmap.
+* there is no loss of data
+* all values must be represented in an individual bitmap.

 In this case, one bitmap for each value between 0 and 956 (n+1 bitmaps)

-For example:

 | Captive | Manatee | Sea Horse | Koala | Starfish |
 |---|---|---|---|---|